rytmis/bootcamp-wames-labs/02-client-application.md

 	</taskCode>
 </taskDefinition>
 ```

+Select the file in Solution Explorer, set its Type to Content and Build Action to Copy If Newer.

 Phew!
 That's it, you can now run the application.
 Hit F5, and if all goes well, you should see the totally gorgeous UI: